Mean Value Inequalities and Characterizations of Sobolev spaces on graded groups: Fractional powers of a positive Rockland operator

 \begin{proof} The scaling property follows from the corresponding property of the heat kernel (Theorem \ref{ht_properties} (2)).
 The second property follows from the associativity of convolution as

 \end{proof}

 In what follows we will investigate some relations between the different Sobolev spaces defined in the introduction.
-That is, we will recall and study some mapping properties of $\mathcal{R}_p^\alpha$ in relation with the spaces $W^{k,p}(\G)$.
+That is, we will recall and study some mapping properties of $\mathcal{R}_p^\alpha$ in relation with the spaces $\mathbb{W}_{p;k}(\G)$ (and with $W^{k,p}(\G)$ in case of Carnot groups).